Caprpar/caprpar/README.md

 ## Kungsgården
 <a href="https://caprpar.github.io/kungsgarden/"><img align="right" src="assets/kungsgarden.jpg" style="width:auto;height:18em;border:2px solid #fff;border-radius:5px;"></a>
 First time building a "whole" website using plain html and css, this project blew me away of what I was able to create after just 3 weeks of introduction.
 This is a page for the familys organisation, where you can book guides and accommodations.

+Here It took a while to wrap my head around positioning all elements using flexbox.
+Also to come up with an appealing design for the page but after some fiddeling hours in figma I got what I was looking for.

 [Link: Kungsgården website](https://caprpar.github.io/kungsgarden/)
 <br />